ARCHANAT1305/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Problem Statement
 A smart phone feature that manages background apps to save battery while keeping the phone fast and smooth throughout the day, even with unpredictable user habits.

+## PROBLEM DESCRIPTION
+Smartphones need to keep apps running in the background for features like notifications and navigation, but these apps constantly drain the battery and slow down the phone.
+Because everyone uses their phone differently throughout the day, standard background settings either:
+Close apps too aggressively — causing missed alerts and broken background features.
+Allow too much background activity — causing battery drain, lag, and overheating.
+The Challenge: Managing background apps automatically so the phone stays fast and lasts all day, no matter how unpredictable the user's habits are.

 ## MDP Components